 Discharging Tax Debt in Bankruptcy

 It’s possible to discharge (have tax debt wiped out) most federal taxes in bankruptcy.
 There are exceptions, however.
-Many of the times when taxes aren’t dischargeable in bankruptcy are very Read more »
+Many of the times when taxes aren’t dischargeable in bankruptcy are very straightforward, but one is open to interpretation and thus quite murky.
+Read more »